 Costa Rica: Industrial, energy, and technology

 Costa Rica receives a large chunk of foreign investment in its industrial sector.
-This is due in part to a small hoard of companies focussed on electronic components and medical products that have taken residence in the country.
+This is due in part to a small hoard of companies focused on electronic components and medical products that have taken residence in the country.
 However, this ambitious nation has taken great strides in its development of renewable energy, generating power from 99% renewable sources in May 2019.

 Costa Rica also shows an increasing commitment to technological innovation, garnering a reputation as a tech and telecommunications hub in Central America.